ktonon/two-medium-model/README.md

     Alignment](#magnetic-forces-torsion-motion-and-collective-alignment)
   - [Nuclear Structure: Why Only Proton–Neutron Pairs Bind](#nuclear-structure-why-only-protonneutron-pairs-bind)
-  - [Gravity: Long-Range GCM Shadowing and the Resolution of the Heat Crisis](#gravity-long-range-gcm-shadowing-and-the-resolution-of-the-heat-crisis)
+  - [Gravity: Long-Range GCM Shadowing and the Energy Balance Problem](#gravity-long-range-gcm-shadowing-and-the-energy-balance-problem)
 - [Earth and the Solar System](#earth-and-the-solar-system)
   - [A Coherent Interior: How 2MM Reinterprets the Earth From the Inside